MTraveller/mt-product-promo/README.md

 The "Keep It Simple" mindset heavily influenced the development of the website without any use of JS and unnecessary tags, i.e., divs.

-The website's content utilizes the CSS grid property for cleaner code and to make use of the whole column, with the "grid-column" property set to 1 / -1, which makes the element take up 100% of the column area.
+The website's content utilizes the CSS grid property for cleaner code and uses the whole column, with the "grid-column" property set to 1 / -1, which makes the element take up 100% of the column area.

 ![GRID](https://github.com/MTraveller/mt-product-promo/blob/cf7fca20041fcb57f4034bf3fd174c1e5b3d7fd1/rm-img/grid-element-100-percent.jpg)